Top Trump aide says Fauci's caution on possible coronavirus treatment warrants a 'second opinion'

 Three sources familiar with the meeting confirmed to NBC News that the pair had a testy exchange.

-One source told NBC News that Navarro was “a little hot" during the exchange and officials found it "jarring" that Navarro became so animated in front of the vice president and Cabinet secretaries.
+One source said that Navarro was "a little hot" during the exchange and that officials found it "jarring" that he became so animated in front of the vice president and Cabinet secretaries.

-Fauci sounded a similar note of caution on the drug in an interview with CBS on Sunday, saying there'd been some reports of the drug helping — and other reports of it having zero effect.
+Fauci sounded a similar note of caution on the drug in an interview with CBS on Sunday, saying there'd been some reports of the drug's helping — and other reports of it's having zero effect.

 Asked to comment on Fauci's statement, Navarro told CNN, "I'll let him speak for himself," but "I have two words for you — second opinion."

-Navarro, an economist, was then asked his qualifications to give medical opinions.
+Navarro, an economist, was then asked for his qualifications to give medical opinions.

 "Doctors disagree about things all the time.
 My qualifications in terms of looking at the science is that I'm a social scientist.
 I have a Ph.D.
 And I understand how to read statistical studies, whether it's in medicine, the law, economics or whatever," Navarro said.

-Asked if he wanted a doctor making trade deals, Navarro said, "touché" before accusing anchor John Berman of engaging in a "false narrative."
+Asked whether he wanted a doctor making trade deals, Navarro said, "touché," before accusing anchor John Berman of engaging in a "false narrative."